 Most of our schools have a history of being their own admissions authority as they were previously Voluntary Aided (VA) schools.
 We encourage the local governing bodies of each school to play an active part in the admissions process and they continue to do this with their wealth of knowledge and expertise.

 As a parent, you are strongly encouraged to visit schools that you are interested in applying to.
 Each school welcomes visits from parents and children and it's a good opportunity to look around and see the facilities, meet the staff and find out what they offer.
 To arrange a visit, please contact the school(s) directly.
-You can find their contact details in the Schools section of this website.
+You can find their contact details in the 'Our Academies' section of this website.

 Our schools are located in three separate Local Authority (LA) areas: